Ashurst New Forest railway station: History

 Opened as Lyndhurst Road on 1 June 1847 by the Southampton and Dorchester Railway, then absorbed by the London and South Western Railway, it became part of the Southern Railway during the grouping of 1923.

 The station was host to a Southern Railway camping coach from 1936 to 1939.

 The station then passed on to the Southern Region of British Railways on nationalisation in 1948.
 A camping coach was positioned here by the Southern Region from 1954 to 1960, the coach was replaced in 1961 by a Pullman camping coach until 1965 which was joined by another Pullman for 1966 and 1967.

 The station was renamed Ashurst New Forest on 24 September 1995.
 When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Railways.

-On 5 April 2025 a Simon Chadwick mural was unveiled at the station as part of the Railway 200 celibrations.
+On 5 April 2025 a Simon Chadwick mural was unveiled at the station as part of the Railway 200 celebrations.

 Services

 The station is some 200 to 300 yards from the village of Ashurst, and is used by visitors to the New Forest.
 It is served hourly by the London Waterloo to stopping services operated by South Western Railway, with some additional fast trains to London Waterloo and to at weekday peak periods.
 The services are formed of Class 444 electric multiple units, and Class 450 units.
 Services were previously operated by Class 442 Wessex Electrics, which were withdrawn at the start of February 2007.

-There is a self service ticket machine on platform 1.
-The station is unstaffed.
+The station is unstaffed, but there is a self-service ticket machine on platform 1.